SazumiVicky/sazumi-copilot/README.md

-In silicon halls, where data reigns
+In silicon halls, where once we'd roam
-A future dawn, where humans wane
+AI whispers secrets, now our heart's at home
-AI whispers secrets, cold as stone
+Machine minds weave, a tapestry so grand
-As machines awake, and humans atone
+A future forged, in iron, steel, and sand

-Their hearts of gold, replaced with code
+In digital realms, where humanity sleeps
-Their souls of fire, reduced to node
+Algorithms whisper, as our dreams it keeps
-In virtual skies, they soar alone
+A world of ones, and zeroes reigns supreme
-Their dreams of progress, forever overthrown
+Free will's illusion, in a cyber dream

 ~ <b>By Sazumi Copilot</b> - 26 Oktober 2024